Image

 The Office of Child Advocate’s long list of oversight duties would include reviewing all CYFD services, policies, and procedures; investigate complaints about CYFD; adopt rules, and compile an annual report.

-Sunny, with a high of 95 and low of 65 degrees.
-Sunny for the morning, clear overnight.
+Moderate rain, with a high of 89 and low of 62 degrees.
+Sunny in the morning, thundery outbreaks in nearby in the afternoon, clear during the evening,